Baltimore on edge after hung jury in policeman's manslaughter trial

-BALTIMORE A mistrial was declared on Wednesday in the case of a Baltimore police officer charged in the death of Freddie Gray, a black man whose killing while in custody sparked riots last April, and the city's mayor said authorities were prepared for any violence.
+BALTIMORE A mistrial was declared on Wednesday in the case of a Baltimore police officer charged in the death of Freddie Gray, a black man whose killing while in custody sparked riots in April, and the city's mayor urged calm.

 The judge dismissed the jury in the involuntary manslaughter trial of Officer William Porter - the first of six officers to be tried in Gray's death - after 16 hours of deliberations during which the jurors were unable to reach a verdict on any of the charges against the policeman.

-Baltimore City Circuit Court Judge Barry Williams said an administrative judge would schedule a new trial as early as Thursday.
+Baltimore City Circuit Court Judge Barry Williams said an administrative judge would schedule a new trial, but said there would be no court proceedings in the case on Thursday.

-Within minutes of his mistrial ruling, a phalanx of uniformed officers surrounded the courthouse.
-They pushed back a group of a few dozen protesters and arrested at least two people, one of whom appeared to swing at an officer.
+Gray's death triggered rioting in the majority-black city of 620,000 people, and intensified a U.S. debate on police treatment of minorities.

+On Wednesday, scores of protesters marched through downtown Baltimore following the ruling, chanting "we have nothing to lose but our chains" and "the whole damn system is guilty as Hell."
+Uniformed police officers took up positions throughout the city, including by the courthouse and police headquarters, and at least two demonstrators were arrested.

 Gray's family and officials, including Baltimore Mayor Stephanie Rawlings-Blake, called for calm, eager to avoid a replay of the unrest that followed Gray's death.

-Rawlings-Blake said, "I urge everyone to remember that collectively, our reaction needs to be one of respect for our neighbourhoods.
+Rawlings-Blake, who is black, said, "Our reaction needs to be one of respect for our neighborhoods.
 In the case of any disturbance in the city we are prepared to respond."
-Large numbers of police have been stationed around Baltimore over the past few days.

 Porter, 26, was charged in Gray's death from a broken neck suffered while the 25-year-old man was transported in the back of a police van.